Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   | valTab     | string | address of the coils                         |

+- Return

-- Return: ErrorID, 0 indicates normal, and -1 indicates that the configuration fails.
+  ErrorID,{},SetCoils(index,addr,count,valTab); //For ErrorID, 0 means normal, and -1 means failing to be set

 - Supporting port: 29999